MichaelCurrin/dev-cheatsheets/cheatsheets/markdown/escaping.md

 Prevent markdown from rendering certain styling, you can escape them.
 In the examples below the italics are part of a filename and italics styling is unwanted.

-## Escape with code ticks
+## Escape with backticks

-Code ticks escapes any styling characters inside them.
+Code backticks escape any styling characters inside them.

+Code:

     Update the `_config.yml` file then run [`__init__.py`](__init__.py).

+Result:

 Update the `_config.yml` file then run [`__init__.py`](__init__.py).

 ## Escape text with backslash

+Code:

     Update the \_config.yml file then run \_\_init\_\_.py.

+Result:

 Update the \_config.yml file then run \_\_init\_\_.py.